When you’re dealing with a big amount of photos, batch editing can speed up your workflow.

-Just make sure that the previously selected image is the one you edited.
+Make sure that the previous image is the one you’ve edited.

-4. Copy Only a Selection of Settings From One Photo to Another
+How to Copy Only a Selection of Settings

 The first thing you need to do is select the photo that you want to copy the adjustment from.

-Then click Copy and a window will appear.
-This window has all the settings you can copy to another image.
+Then click ‘Copy’ and a window will appear.
+This window has all the settings you can copy to another photo.

-Now you just need to select the settings you want to copy by clicking on the boxes near the ones you want and press Copy.
+Now you need to select the settings you want to copy by clicking on the boxes next to them and press ‘Copy’.

-If all the photos are really similar, you can copy them all.
-I usually copy all but the exposure because it is really particular in each image.
-You can even crop multiple images at once if you check the “Crop” box!
+If all the photos are similar, you can copy them all.
+I usually copy all but the exposure because it is particular in each image.
+You can even crop multiple photos at once if you check the ‘Crop’ box.

 Lightroom will paste all the settings from the edited photo to the new one.

-5. Fast Batch Editing With the Synchronisation Option
+How to Fast Batch Edit With the Synchronisation Option

-One of the most common ways to batch edit photos is with the synchronize option of the Develop module.
+One of the most common ways to batch edit photos in Lightroom is with the ‘Synchronise’ option of the ‘Develop’ module.
 This allows you to copy the edits from one image to multiple images instead of just to one as in options 3 and 4.

 Select the image with the edits that you want to copy.

-Press the button Sync in the Develop module.
-Or go to Settings>Sync settings, or use keyboard shortcut Ctrl+Shift+S.
+Press the button ‘Sync’ in the ‘Develop’ module.
+Or go to ‘Settings>Sync’ settings, or use the keyboard shortcut ‘Ctrl+Shift+S’.

-The Synchronize Settings windows will open.
-You can then select the settings you want to synchronize.
+The ‘Synchronise Settings’ windows will open.
+You can then select the settings you want to synchronise.

-Press Synchronize and you will see Lightroom editing all the selected images.
+Press ‘Synchronise’ and you will see as Lightroom edits all the selected photos.

-If at some moment you moved from the Develop module to the Library, you can also Synchronize from there.
+If at some moment you moved from the ‘Develop’ module to the Library, you can also ‘Synchronise’ from there.

-The Sync option is a great way to edit multiple images.
-But it has a limitation.
-If you need to do some extra editing, you will need to synchronize the image again.
+The ‘Sync’ option is a great way to batch edit photos in Lightroom.
+But it has a limitation because the sync tool only synchronises the adjustments that have already been made.
+If you need to do some extra editing, you will need to sync the image again.

-If you want to have the option to update the whole batch simultaneously as you work on one image, you can use automatic synchronization.
+If you want to have the option to update all photos simultaneously as you work on one image, you can use automatic synchronisation.

 Once you’ve done that, you will see the first photo you’ve selected in full view instead.
 This way you can edit that photo in detail.

-You will be able to see that Lightroom is updating the changes for all the selected images.
+You will be able to see that the programme is updating the changes for all the selected images.